-The SLR Leadership Team will continue to convene regularly.
+The SLR Collaborative will continue to convene regularly.
 There should be ongoing coordination on SLR planning efforts, discussion of legislative efforts, and alignment of coastal and SLR policy.
 This includes exploring opportunities to develop partnerships with private, federal, and community-based organizations and agencies and California Native American tribes.

 Key Action "C" signifies a critical action Metric of Success Lead Agency Supporting/ Participating Agency Timescale 2.1 Engage and coordinate to ensure alignment and inclusion of State, tribal, regional, and local SLR adaptation strategies/efforts in Regional Transportation Plans and Sustainable Communities Strategies, by consulting with tribes and engaging with the general public and local stakeholders.
-C Planning Documents Caltrans SLR Leadership Team Ongoing 2.2 Launch the California Sea-level rise State and Regional Support Collaborative, as required by SB 1 (Atkins, 2021), to support the identification, assessment, and planning necessary to avoid the environmental, social, and economic effects of SLR.
-C Collaborative OPC SLR Leadership Team 2022 2.3 Continue to invest in and utilize the Adaptation Clearinghouse as a resource repository for SLR adaptation-related efforts for California.
-Tool Expansion OPR SLR Leadership Team Ongoing
+C Planning Documents Caltrans SLR Collaborative Complete with ongoing advancements 2.2 Launch the California Sea level rise State and Regional Support Collaborative, as required by SB 1 (Atkins, 2021), to support the identification, assessment, and planning necessary to avoid the environmental, social, and economic effects of SLR.
+C Collaborative OPC SLR Collaborative Complete

-2.4 Provide local adaptation and planning guidance, including use of adaptation pathway approaches, reducing common obstacles, and community engagement and outreach best practices.
-Report BCDC OPC, CCC, Water Boards 2022 2.5 Collaborate with state partners, tribes, community representatives, businesses, and insurers to identify areas to invest in conservation and restoration in order to reduce risk of SLR impacts.
-Meetings / Report CDI DWR, SCC, OPC Ongoing 2.6 Discuss and identify how water quality threats from SLR affect the mission of other state agencies through regular forums by the Water Boards.
-Meetings Water Boards - Ongoing 2.7 Develop resources to inform decisions that protect and adapt public trust lands, assets, and uses, from the impacts of SLR.
-Guidance / Report / Tools CCC, SLC State Parks 2023 2.8 Update the Suisun Marsh Protection Plan to address SLR.
-Plan BCDC DSC 2025
+2.3 Continue to invest in and utilize the Adaptation Clearinghouse as a resource repository for SLR adaptation-related efforts for California.
+Tool Expansion OPR SLR Collaborative Ongoing 2.4 Provide local adaptation and planning guidance, including use of adaptation pathway approaches, reducing common obstacles, and community engagement and outreach best practices.
+Report BCDC OPC, CCC, Water Boards Complete 2.5 Collaborate with state partners, tribes, community representatives, businesses, and insurers to identify areas to invest in conservation and restoration in order to reduce risk of SLR impacts.
+Meetings / Report CDI DWR, SCC, OPC Ongoing 2.6 Develop resources to inform decisions that protect and adapt public trust lands, assets, and uses, from the impacts of SLR.
+Guidance / Report / Tools CCC, SLC State Parks Complete with ongoing monitoring